German stocks - Factors to watch on May 7

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT May 7 The DAX top-30 index looked set to open 0.5 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0625 GMT.
+BERLIN/FRANKFURT May 7 The DAX top-30 index looked set to open 0.4 percent lower on Thursday, according to pre-market data from brokerage Lang & Schwarz at 0624 GMT.

 The following are some of the factors that may move German stocks: